josePhoenix/omabutton/README.md

   #.
 OR just install usbmount and be done with it
   7. Fill your USB drive with media and connect it
   8. Connect your speakers and button hardware
-  9. Start up the Raspberry Pi
+  9. Restart the Raspberry Pi

 ## Thanks